benfoley/react-admin-app-template/README.md

 The admin site should open in a browser at `http://localhost:3000/`.

 Sign in, and you should see the Dashboard.
 Click the "Entries" menu item in the left sidebar to administer content.

+## TODO

+When logged int, the user account widget in the top right shows `null` because the account doesn't have a display name.
+Should fix this.

+The app should authenticate to Firestore as a guest, then the Firestore rules can be tightened.